Configure Cloud Storage on AWS for Panorama

 AWS

-, copy the JSON provided to define the trust relationship between the IAM role and Palo Alto Networks.
+, locate the trust relationship and access policy JSON provided to define the trust relationship and access policy between the IAM role and Palo Alto Networks.

 Services